Revelation 22. The final words of the Jesus, the angel, John and the Bride.

 he will gather the lambs with his arm.
 (Isa 40:10f)

-As the Bible closes, this is the message he chooses to emphasise – a summary of what he taught at the beginning, in the sermon on the Mount.
-There is a reward for those who fear him and serve him (11:18).
-Whoever keeps his commandments, as he kept his father’s commandments, will abide in his love and enter the gates of righteousness (John 15:10).
-Likewise, in the age to come there will be a blessing for those who act on his commandments (poiountes tas entolas autou); they too will be entitled to enter the holy city Jerusalem and share in its benefits.
-(The alternative reading, plunontes tas stolas autωn, ‘who wash their robes,’ is a copyist’s theological correction, based on Rev 7:14.)
-The word entole, command or commandment, does not refer solely to the decalogue.
-Whoever loves his neighbour fulfils the Law.
+As the Bible closes, he chooses to emphasise what he taught at the beginning of the gospel.
+There is a reward for those who fear and serve him (11:18).
+In the age to come there will be a blessing for those who act on his commandments (poiountes tas entolas autou).
+The sanctuary of his presence will not be closed off, and they will share in its benefits.
+(The alternative reading, plunontes tas stolas autωn, ‘who wash their robes,’ is a copyist’s correction, prompted by 7:14.)
+The word entole, command or commandment, refers to the decalogue, but not in any narrow way.
+Whoever loves his neighbour fulfils the Law and will be approved.
 Those who break the Law, whether by flagrant acts of wickedness or by habitual dishonesty, are and will be excluded.
-Their fate is to be burned in the lake of fire outside the city (Rev 20:8).
-‘Dogs’ is metaphorical for homosexual prostitutes (Deut 23:18).
+Their lot is to be burned in the lake of fire outside the city.
+‘Dogs’ (Phil 3:2) epitomises the evildoers particularised in the list that follows, ending with a generality that encompasses them all.

-Like the earlier blessing, this solemn warning – adapted from Deut 4:2 and Prov 30:6, and directed, surely, towards teachers, translators and theologians – is a measure of the importance of the revelation.
-Why does the Church pay the book so little heed?
+Like the earlier blessing, this solemn warning – adapted from Deuteronomy 4:2 and directed, surely, towards teachers, translators and theologians – is a measure of the importance of the revelation.
+Why does the Church pay the book so little heed and not consider its words trustworthy?
 Why is she so unconcerned about the ending?
-Meanwhile, night and day, those who suffer for the Name cry, “How much longer?”
+Meanwhile those who suffer for the Name cry, “How much longer?”

 Behold, he comes,